 The ability to plan and execute performance, make corrective adjustments to behaviour (e.g., modify skill execution or pacing strategy), resist temptation, manage emotions, elevate collective obligations above myopic self-interests, and persevere despite disappointment all constitute acts of self-control (or self-regulation) implicated in successful sports performance (Friesen, Devonport, Sellars, & Lane, 2013; Hardy, Jones, & Gould, 1996; Tamminen & Crocker, 2013).
 This is one of the lines of thinking that gave us a new term, ego depletion, and a string of new theories about the limitations of endurance.

 I’ve contemplated abandoning the brain several times.
 There are other anatomy posts I could churn out in an afternoon, and I’d much rather move on to the creative side of writing.
-Instead, the typical routine is to do my research in the late afternoon while my husband reads or watches the news.
-Some days, the world seems to be in total chaotic calamity in the background noise of the news – all the while I needle my way through the theories of endurance.
+But, I can’t let the brain go, so I continue to needle my way through theories of endurance.

 I presented several questions in a previous post about the heart: Do the muscles fatigue and reduce their output because the body has reached its maximum potential to deliver oxygen?
 Does the heart force the muscles to reduce output because it senses a lack of blood flow (oxygen) and works to protect itself?
-Or, does the brain anticipate when the blood and oxygen supply to the heart is about to become inadequate and reduce the recruitment of the muscles causing exercise to diminish or cease (fatigue) before damage is incurred to the heart or skeletal muscles?
+Or, does the brain anticipate when the blood and oxygen supply to the heart is about to become inadequate, reducing the recruitment of the muscles to diminish or cease exercise altogether (fatigue) before damage is incurred to the heart or skeletal muscles?